Defence Forces (Ireland): Air Corps

-The Air Corps is tasked with the traditional air-force role of defending Irish airspace; however, its practical capability to do so is severely limited and it has no aerial fighter or bomber capability at present.
-The Air Corps provide support to the Army and Naval Service, together with non-military air services such as the Emergency Aeromedical (air ambulance) Service, VIP transport, and search and rescue (in support of Coast Guard search and rescue efforts).
-The Air Corps' helicopters are the only helicopters within the state capable of flying at night in mountain terrain using night-vision technology.
+The Air Corps provides support to the Army and Naval Service, together with non-military air services such as the Emergency Aeromedical (air ambulance) Service, VIP transport, and search and rescue (in support of Coast Guard search and rescue efforts).
+The Air Corps is unable to provide the traditional air force role of defending Irish airspace as it has no fighter aircraft.

-The Air Corps' two CASA CN-235 maritime patrol aircraft are equipped with detection systems and assist the Naval Service in patrolling Ireland's territorial waters and exclusive economic zone.
+The Air Corps has two Airbus C295 maritime patrol aircraft equipped with detection systems to assist the Naval Service in patrolling Ireland's territorial waters and exclusive economic zone.
 These aircraft are also used for high-altitude, low-opening parachuting by the Army's ARW.
-The corps has six AgustaWestland AW139 utility helicopters capable of being armed with FN MAG machine guns.
-These advanced helicopters can be flown using night-vision goggles and used in support of the ARW, Naval Service and Garda Síochána operations.
-Seven Pilatus PC-9 turboprop aircraft can be equipped with rocket pods and machine guns, and two Eurocopter EC135 light utility helicopters (which can be used as sniper platforms by the ARW) are used for training pilots and for air-ambulance missions.
+The Air Corps has six AgustaWestland AW139 utility helicopters capable of being armed with FN MAG machine guns.
+These are used in support of the ARW, Naval Service and Garda Síochána operations, and are the only helicopters within the state capable of flying at night in mountain terrain using night-vision technology.
+The eight Pilatus PC-9 turboprop trainers can be equipped with rocket pods and machine guns, and two Eurocopter EC135 light utility helicopters (which can be used as sniper platforms by the ARW) are used for training pilots and for air-ambulance missions.

 The Air Corps conducted over 130 maritime surveillance patrol flights in 2019, and provided medical support to the HSE for patients by conducting over 233 Emergency Aeromedical Service missions and 32 inter-hospital air ambulance transfers.

 Naval Service

-The Naval Service maintains a complement of about 1,144 personnel and is tasked with patrolling Irish territorial waters as well as the Irish Conservation Box, a large area of sea in which fishing is restricted to preserve fish numbers.
+The Naval Service maintains a complement of approximately 725 active personnel and 97 reserve personnel and is tasked with patrolling Irish territorial waters as well as the Irish Conservation Box, a large area of sea in which fishing is restricted to preserve fish numbers.
 It is tasked with enforcing this European-Union-protected area and thus serves the EU as well as Ireland.
 Together with the Air Corps and Customs, it has intercepted a number of vessels carrying narcotics to and from Ireland.